adub08/OpenWeather32/README.md

 If you like to say thanks for the design, feel free to use my dirtypcb shares link when ordering. https://dirtypcbs.com/store/designer/details/a_dub/6520/openweather32 In the future i may also sell single boards on Tindie.

+# Disclaimer:
+**The Eagle file is an export from diptrace, i have no idea how good an export it is**I have not tested all features on this PCB yet, inparticular the wind and rain meters.
+I also have not tested the adafruit BME280 & The SparkFun AS3935 header. **Check Board layout and if headers are suitable before use.
+I Make no promises about anything being correct!**

 **Enjoy!**